 type of transaction, whether is Sublet or Transfer;

+total number of transactions;

+other information from the Article 24.3.1 – 24.3.6 of this Network Code which are known to the Transporter.

-Transporter shall publish Capacity Products and time for realisation of secondary trade of capacities.
+Transporter shall publish Standard Capacity Products and time for realisation of secondary trade of capacities.

-Transporter shall, if not applying OBA, deliver to each User for each balancing period, quantities of Transmission Imbalance and amount of Imbalance Charge.
+Transporter, if the Interconnection Agreement does not envisage the operating balancing account, shall deliver to each User for each balancing period, quantities of Transmission Imbalance and amount of Imbalance Charge.

-Transporter shall, if not applying OBA, publish quantity of Gas in the Pipeline at the beginning of each Gas Day and the estimation of quantities of Gas at the end of Gas Day.
+Transporter, if the Interconnection Agreement does not envisage the operating balancing account, shall publish quantity of Gas in the Pipeline at the beginning of each Gas Day and the estimation of quantities of Gas at the end of Gas Day, which shall be updated by the Transporter on hourly basis.

 Transporter shall provide calculator for calculation of transmission costs on the basis of Reserve Prices which shall be applicable on auctions.

+Transporter publishes at least 30 days before the annual auction for Yearly Standard Capacity Product the estimation of probability of Interruption, including:

+list of all types of offered Standard Capacity Products for Interrupted Capacity, with probability of Interruption;

+explanation on how the probability of Interruption is calculated for each type of Standard Capacity Product from the Article 24.3.11.1 of this Network Code;

+data from the previous period and/or expected data which have been used for the estimation of probability of Interruption from this Article 24.3.11.

 Information Published by Transporter in line with this Network Code

 Transporter shall, pursuant to this Network Code, publish on its website the following information: